-Jennifer Kelly is the Chair of the Intellectual Property & Commercial Litigation Group and Co-Chair of the Games Industry Group.
+Jennifer Kelly is the Chair of the IP & Commercial Litigation Group and Co-Chair of the Games Industry Group.
 She focuses her practice on commercial and intellectual property litigation and counseling, with a particular emphasis on copyright, trademark, right of publicity, trade secret and false advertising disputes for technology companies.

 She is one of the foremost authorities on IP issues pertinent to the games industry.
 The Daily Journal named Jennifer as one of the "Top Intellectual Property Attorneys" in California in both 2014 and 2015 and one of the “Top Entertainment Lawyers” in California in 2015, a list that honors the top 50 litigators and dealmakers who are reshaping the movie, music and games industries.
 In 2015, The Legal 500 recognized her as a leading copyright attorney.
 Also in 2015 (and again in 2018), Jennifer was named to the San Francisco Business Times’ list of the Most Influential Women in the Bay Area, a list that honors outstanding leaders and role models across a broad range of industries.
 In 2016 and 2017, she was honored as a Women Leader in Tech Law by The Recorder.